 Please consider donating today, I’ll meet you in the park!

 Bringing the beauty to life

-The planned improvements for Victoria Park will ensure that our beautiful grounds will be cherished and enjoyed by people of all ages for years to come.
-As we Renew the Heart of Old St. John’s, here are a few of the features you can expect to see:
+The improvements for Victoria Park will ensure that our beautiful grounds will be cherished and enjoyed by people of all ages for years to come.
+We have renewed the Heart of Old St. John’s with features you can experience in the park today:

 » Inclusive and accessible pathways

 Revitalization of the Park began in the Fall of 2016.
 Phase 1 included an Entrance Plaza on Hamilton Avenue, Sliding Hill Lookout with Victorian Benches, new Pedestrian Bridge, Meandering Pathway, Off_Leash Dog Park, and illumination of the Sliding Hill.
 A Bubbler Fountain was also constructed as part of phase 1 in this area of the Park and permanent activation and illumination is anticipated for summer 2022.

 This intriguing monument was installed in 2018.
 Created by bronze sculptor, Morgan MacDonald, it commemorates the 100th Anniversary of the end of World War 1 and pays homage not only to the Newfoundlanders and Labradorians who fought and died during the Great War but also to their descendants, who have in many ways carried the burden and pride of their loved one’s service down through the generations.
 You can listen to the stories told by fourteen of the ‘Faces’ on our new Victoria Park STORYWALK App.

 Shipwreck Harbour Playground